Frequently Asked Questions

 How many organizations use the CVSA®?

-What questions should I ask a VSA vendor before purchasing a VSA system?
+What questions should I ask a Truth Verification vendor before purchasing a Truth Verification System?

 Click here to download a list of questions

 Why does the polygraph community continue to provide false and misleading information about the voice stress analysis technology when over 2,900 U.S. organizations, including many major law enforcement agencies, use the CVSA?